Jilabun Nature Reserve and its spectacular waterfalls

 THE HIKE:

-From the Syrian army buildings walk down the valley to the Dvorah Waterfall on the red-marked trail.
+• From the Syrian army buildings, walk down the valley to the Dvora Waterfall on the red-marked trail.
 This descent is not difficult.
-After crossing the river on rocks, you will come to an observation point for the Dvorah Waterfall.
-It is possible to swim in the pool by the falls.
+After crossing the river on rocks, you will come to an observation point for the Dvora Waterfall.
+It is possible to swim in the pool at the bottom of the falls.

-Continue along the red-marked trail towards the observation area for the Jilabun Waterfall.
+• Continue along the red-marked trail towards the observation area for the Jilabun Waterfall.
 Walking through the lush foliage by the river bed you may notice freshwater crabs by the water.
-You can walk down to the pool from the observation area and swim in the pool
+You can walk down to the pool from the observation area and swim in this pool too.

 The Jilabun Waterfall